 Iranian horror, Under the Shadow is set in the 1980s during the Iran-Iraq war.
-Shideh (Narges Rashidi) lives with her family in Tehran, but when her husband is drafted by the army, Shideh is left at home alone to protect her and her daughter, Dorsa (Avin Manshadi).
-Soon after her husband leaves, an unexploded missile hits their apartment block and with the horror of war and destruction comes a supernatural force which begins to torment them.
+Shideh (Narges Rashidi) lives with her family in Tehran, but when her husband is drafted by the army, Shideh is left at home alone to protect herself and their daughter, Dorsa (Avin Manshadi).
+Soon after her husband leaves, an unexploded missile hits their apartment block and with the horror of war and destruction, comes a supernatural force which begins to torment them.
 As spirits lurk in the wind and the foundations, will the family triumph over evil?
 You’ll have to watch to find out.
 There is one thing for sure, this chilling horror will have you reaching for the cushion.
 Under the Shadow is currently available to watch on Netflix and a more in depth can be found at UpLateAtNighAgain.com.

 Runtime: 84 minutes